Professional Development Program Grant

-Agricultural professionals such as Cooperative Extension personnel, NRCS, FSA and other USDA staff, agricultural consultants, non-governmental organizations, farmer trainers and others can apply for a Professional Development grant.
+Agricultural professionals such as Cooperative Extension, NRCS, FSA, and other USDA staff, ag consultants, non-governmental organizations, farmer trainers and other as professionals are eligible to apply for a Professional Development Program Grant.

 How much will the grants fund?

-- A focus on developing sustainable agriculture systems or moving existing systems toward sustainable agriculture as defined in the 1990 Farm Bill.
+- Projects outcomes must focus on developing sustainable ag systems or moving existing systems toward sustainability.